mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 #### Bootstrap

-The Bootstrap node is responsible to create the temporary control plane, and serve the ignition files to other nodes through Machine Config Server.
+The bootstrap node is responsible for creating the temporary control plane and serve the ignition files to other nodes through MCS.

 The OCI user data has a size limitation that prevents to use of the bootstrap ignition file directly when launching the node.
 A new ignition file will be created replacing it with a remote URL fetching from the temporary Bucket Object URL.

-Once the bootstrap instance is created, it must be attached to the Load Balancer in the Backends for Kubernetes API Server and Machine Config Server.
+Once the bootstrap instance is created, it must be attached to the load balancer in the Backend Sets of Kubernetes API Server and Machine Config Server.

 Steps: